ASRS Presidents' Young Investigator Award

 Award Details

 The Young Investigator Award is presented at the ASRS Annual Meeting.
 The recipient presents the Young Investigator Award Lecture and receives a $15,000 honorarium.
-Application materials are submitted online to ASRS through the nomination form.
-Watch for nominations to open for 2026!
+Application materials are submitted online to ASRS through an online nomination form.
+The deadline for 2026 nominations was January 5, 2026.

 Past Recipients